wyattscarpenter/typographical-edicts/readme.md

 If you were making a second unicode, you should definitely keep all of their wacky little symbols that they added into unicode despite not knowing what exactly they meant.
 Like ⍼ https://en.wikipedia.org/wiki/Angzarr.
 You don't have to keep the ones that are like "top half of integral" though.
 Or do you?
 Maybe someone has used that on a typewriter to make a really tall integral, with | as its backbone 🤔.
 You should definitely pick a more accurate name for ☫, though.

 I would not have added emoji to unicode.
 That horse is out of that barn, though, I think.
 (I mean, I wouldn't have added them to the earlier text encodings that Unicode then endeavored to include, therefore starting the emoji craze.)

+ß is a very silly "letter" and german shouldn't have made it (extremely weak opinion of mine).
+On the other hand, given that they do have it, it's weird that they then invented an "uppercase" version of it, ẞ. It's already weighted like a capital letter.
+They should have invented a lowercase version of it...

+https://en.wikipedia.org/wiki/Palochka this letter is very odd.